nus-cs2103-AY1920S1/duke/docs/README.md

 ### `todo` - Adds a To Do task to the task list.

-The user can add a To Do task that has no deadline to the task list.
+You can add a To Do task that has no deadline to the task list.

+Format: `todo TASK_DESCRIPTION`
+where
+* `TASK_DESCRIPTION` refers to the task item that you wish to add into the task list.

 Example of usage:

 `todo Homework`